 Outline Expand Parent: Windows: Alt + ↓ macOS: ⌥ + ↓

 Outline Collapse Parent: Windows: Alt + ↑ macOS: ⌥ + ↑

-Alternatively, you can use the arrow key next to the parent line title:
+Alternatively, you can use the triangle next to the parent line title:

 Zooming in is a very useful feature in the Outline.
 It helps you to have a focused view on a specific section or group of lines in the Outline and hide all the noise around it.
 To zoom in on a specific line, click on the kind and then use these keyboard shortcuts: